iamtheyammer/omnibot/docs/getting_started.md

 ## Prerequisites

-Here's what you'll need to get ready.
+Here's what you'll need.

 - A Discord Bot Token ([this guide](https://www.writebots.com/discord-bot-token/) walks you through creating one).
 Add the bot to a server.
-- Node.js v14 or higher installed on your computer (Heroku isn't supported just yet, but it's coming soon) If you don't have it, install it from [nodejs.org](https://nodejs.org).
+- Node.js v16 or higher installed on your computer (Heroku isn't supported just yet) If you don't have it, install it from [nodejs.org](https://nodejs.org).

 ## Downloading and configuring Omnibot

+Create an empty folder for Omnibot.
+Make sure you can read and write all files in that folder.

 Head [here](https://github.com/iamtheyammer/omnibot/releases/latest) and download the `omnibot.bundle.js` file.
-Save it in a folder you can easily access and edit.
+Save it in the folder you just created.

 ### Configuring Omnibot